shahnCM/php_static_site_generator/README.md

 ## Php static site generator

-A simple static site generator written on Php which uses Laravel's blade-template-engine.
+> A simple static site generator written on Php which uses Laravel's blade-template-engine.

-  * Run `composer install` first,
+  * Run `composer install` once downloaded,
   * Than you can run `php generate.php`
   * A folder named __OUTPUT__ where the generated static site can be found.
   * For storing data `.json` file is used which can be in content directory